 Director: Jeff Baffaro

-International Special Programs (ISP) provides training and education programs for professional and student groups, custom-designed for specific international organizations/agencies/institutions, which draw on resources and expertise of PSU faculty and the Portland community to provide specialized instruction.
+International Special Programs (ISP) provides short-term training and education programs for professional and student groups, custom-designed for specific international organizations/agencies/institutions, which draw on resources and expertise of PSU faculty and the Portland community to provide specialized instruction.

 ISP provides administrative, logistical, and curricular support services to provide for a custom-designed group package experience which includes instruction, extra-/co-curricular activities, transportation, housing and meals.
 ISP hosts 30-35 groups a year.
 For more information visit our website at www.pdx.edu/intl-special-programs.

 PSU-WASEDA Transnational Programs (WTP) runs year-long academic programs for international students at PSU.
 WTP offers tracks in Business Administration, International Studies, and Health & Sustainability.
 These programs can serve as reverse study abroad or degree pathways.
 The one-year curriculum allows highly motivated international students with 460-526 TOEFL scores to immediately enroll in regular courses with local students.
 Students enrolled in the Waseda Transnational Programs will not be restricted to enroll in regular ESL courses.
 The program is accelerated and therefore available to motivated and select students who meet certain criteria.